 Jin Yamashita: First of all, we are so grateful that VENICE has been well received by the market since its launch.
 We really feel it is great news for Sony that many people are using and appreciate this camera.
 In designing VENICE 2, one of our most important consideration was a smooth migration to the next camera by users.
 We wanted it to be intuitive for operators and camera assistants, so the user interface and controls should be consistent.
 Also color reproduction, operation of the internal ND filters, dual-based ISO and the Extension System.

 No one should be worried about a learning curve with this camera.
-The main physical difference is a smaller size when compared with VENICE and external recorder AXS-R7.

 VENICE 2 Q&A: Name, Nameplates, Highlights, EVF